Klucznik6/ToDoList_in_python/README.md

 # ToDo_CTK
-Simple desktop to-do list in python with custom tkinter.
+Simple desktop to-do list in python with usage of custom tkinter.